4524 Barklajdetolli: Orbit and classification

 Barklajdetolli is an attributed member of the Vestian family, one of the largest groups of stony asteroids in the main-belt.
 It orbits the Sun in the inner main-belt at a distance of 2.0–2.6 AU once every 3 years and 6 months (1,291 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 7° with respect to the ecliptic.

 In September 1935, it was first identified as ' and ' at Simeiz and Johannesburg Observatory, respectively.
 The body's observation arc begins with a precovery taken at Palomar Observatory in 1953, or 28 years prior to its official discovery observation at Nauchnyj.

 Physical characteristics

 Barklajdetolli has been characterized as a common stony S-type asteroid.

 Slow rotator and shape

-In August 2009, a rotational lightcurve for this asteroid was obtained at the Carbuncle Hill Observatory on Rhode Island, United States.
+In August 2009, a rotational lightcurve for this asteroid was obtained at the Carbuncle Hill Observatory in Rhode Island, United States.
 Lightcurve analysis gave an exceptionally long rotation period of 1,069 hours with a high brightness amplitude of 1.26 in magnitude (U=2).

 While the period still may be wrong by a few hundred hours, it is one of the slowest rotating asteroids known to exist.
 The exceptionally high variation in brightness indicates that the body has a non-spheroidal shape.